M-earnest/docker_workshop/_sources/advanced/automating.md

 The setup is simple and straightforward, as we just need to create a new GitHub repository in which we store our Dockerfiles plus all of the files necessary to build your docker image, i.e. we recreate the local build context in a GitHub repository:

    - create a new Github repository called docker_workshop (or substitute your project name)
-   - add your Dockerfile and all the neceessary files to build your image to this repository (alternatively download the contents from our [examples folder](https://github.com/M-earnest/docker_workshop/tree/main/workshop/examples) and upload the files to your repository)
+   - add your Dockerfile and all the necessary files to build your image to this repository (alternatively download the contents from our [examples folder](https://github.com/M-earnest/docker_workshop/tree/main/workshop/examples) and upload the files to your repository)

-So far, so simple, but to automate the build process we'll need to add a few things to our repository!
+So far, so simple, but to automate the build process we'll need to add a few more things to our repository.

 ### 2. Generate a DockerHub access token